 Like most old and historic hotels, Hotel Jerome in Aspen, Colorado has its share of ghostly stories and paranormal activity.
 One of the hotel’s most famous reports revolves around Room 310.
 It is a room that overlooks the pool.
-It is said that in 1936, a family that was staying in that hotel room had a ten-year-old son and this little boy drowned in the pool.
-The ghost of the little boy has been known as “water boy” and various guests have encountered him.
+In 1936, a family that was staying in that hotel room had a ten-year-old son, and this little boy drowned in the pool.
+The little boy’s ghost has been known as “water boy,” and various guests have encountered him.
 He would appear to guests wet and shivering.
-He is said to disappear suddenly leaving only a trail of wet footprints.
-There is also another haunting which take place on the hotel’s third floor and several employees refuse to work there.
+He is said to disappear suddenly, leaving only a trail of wet footprints.
+Another haunting takes place on the hotel’s third floor, and several employees refuse to work there.

 Katie Kerrigan worked at the hotel.
-She was an attractive maiden and many of the hotel’s guests took notice of her.
+She was an attractive maiden, and many of the hotel’s guests took notice of her.
 Other maids got jealous of her and often played pranks on her.
 One night she was told that her pet kitten fell through the ice and died.
 She went to the nearby pond only to fall through the ice herself.
 Although she was rescued, she died of pneumonia shortly after.
 She manifests herself by turning down bedsheets.
-Maids in the hotel are often surprised to find out that their job has already been done by Katie.
+Maids in the hotel are often surprised to find out that Katie has already done their job.

 Hotel Jerome is located on East Main Street.
 It was built in the 1880s and has become one of the city’s major landmarks.
 It was included on the National Register of Historic Places in 1986 and is currently operated by Auberge Resorts.

-It is said that prominent personalities often stayed in the hotel and some of them were John Wayne, Hunter S. Thompson, and Gary Cooper.
-In 1985, a group of investors headed by Rick Butera bought the hotel for the price of $6 million.
+It is said that prominent personalities often stayed in the hotel, and some of them were John Wayne, Hunter S. Thompson, and Gary Cooper.
+In 1985, a group of investors headed by Rick Butera bought the hotel for $6 million.
 Their renovation project for the hotel cost more than four times the price of the hotel.
-The hotel’s structural system was restored and all the hotel’s original finishes have been restored to their original appearance.
+The hotel’s structural system was restored, and all the hotel’s original finishes have been restored to their original appearance.

 J-Bar is one of Aspen’s favorite watering hole.
 The J in the name stands for Jerome.
-The restaurant serves the best vanilla ice cream and bourbon which has been blended into a smoothie, the Aspen Crud.
-The Garden Terrace and Jacob’s Corner is an alfresco restaurant that has one of the best mountain views in town.
+The restaurant serves the best vanilla ice cream and bourbon, blended into a smoothie, the Aspen Crud.
+The Garden Terrace and Jacob’s Corner is an alfresco restaurant with one of the best mountain views in town.
 The Library is a famous cocktail lounge that serves nothing but the best wines and fine liquors in a cozy setting.

 - Luxury linens